dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 The [FromLambda](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownTokenValidatorFactory.FromLambda``1(System.Action{``0},System.Action{Microsoft.DocAsCode.MarkdownLite.IMarkdownRewriteEngine})) method takes two callbacks:

-* The first callback will be invoked in `@Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockToken`, matched against all files.
-The static `@Microsoft.DocAsCode.MarkdownLite.MarkdownTokenValidatorContext.CurrentRewriteEngine` property will provide current context object.
+* The first callback will be invoked in @Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockToken, matched against all files.
+The static @Microsoft.DocAsCode.MarkdownLite.MarkdownTokenValidatorContext.CurrentRewriteEngine property will provide current context object.
 * The second callback will be invoked when starting the processing of a new file.
 You can initialize some variables for each file, and register some callbacks when the file processing is complete.

 ## Advanced usage of `md.style`